 Our named executive officers receive a base salary to compensate them for services rendered to us.
 The base salary payable to each named executive officer is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
 None of our named executive officers is currently party to an employment agreement or other agreement or arrangement that provides for automatic or scheduled increases in base salary.
-The 2019 base salaries for our named executive officers were as follows: (a) \$ for Mr. O'Hayer and (b) \$ for Mr. Diez-Canseco.
+The fiscal 2019 base salary for Mr. O'Hayer was \$275,000 until June 2019, after which Mr. O'Hayer voluntarily reduced his salary to \$57,000 until October 2019, when our board of directors determined to increase Mr. O'Hayer's salary to \$300,000.
+The fiscal 2019 base salary for Mr. Diez-Canseco was \$315,000 until August 2019 when, following his promotion to chief executive officer, it was increased to \$350,000.
+The fiscal 2019 base salary for Mr. Marcus was \$202,000 until August 2019 when, following his promotion to chief marketing officer, it was increased to \$250,000.
+The fiscal 2019 base salary for Mr. Jones was \$320,000 until January 2020 when it was decreased to \$200,000 in connection with his transition to vice president, finance.